Last Updated: April 2, 2024

 Imeh Akpanudosen/Getty Images

 In 2010, Hilson became the new face of the personal care and beauty product brand Avon.
 That same year saw the release of her second album, "No Boys Allowed."
-It debuted at no. 11 on the Billboard album charts, and the single "Pretty Girl Rock" peaked at no. 24 on the Billboard Hot 100.
-She received two nominations at the 2011 BET Awards for her work generally as an R&B artist and for the music video for "Pretty Girl Rock."
+It debuted at #11 on the "Billboard" album charts, and the single "Pretty Girl Rock" peaked at #24 on the "Billboard" Hot 100.
+Keri received two nominations at the 2011 BET Awards for her work generally as an R&B artist and for the music video for "Pretty Girl Rock."
 In the summer of 2011, she joined Lil Wayne for the second leg of his "I Am Music Tour," and she announced that she had begun working on her third studio album.
-However, she continued to postpone the album's release, but its title "L.I.A.R." was leaked to the public in 2016.
+However, she continued to postpone the album's release, but its title, "L.I.A.R.," was leaked to the public in 2016.
 She later confirmed that "L.I.A.R." was the album's title and that it stood for "Love Is a Religion."
 Over a decade later, the album has yet to be released.

 Acting and Activism

 In addition to her career as a musician, Hilson has appeared in several films and over twenty music videos.
-She was cast in a minor role in the 2012 romantic comedy "Think Like a Man," which starred Chris Brown, Gabrielle Union, and Kevin Hart.
-In the following year, she had another minor role in the action film "Riddick."
-In 2016, she returned to the big screen with small part in the Christmas themed film "Almost Christmas," which also featured Danny Glover, Gabrielle Union, and Mo'Nique.
-She received her first supporting role the following year in the television movie "Love by the 10th Date."
+She was cast in a minor role in the 2012 romantic comedy "Think Like a Man," which starred Michael Ealy, Gabrielle Union, and Kevin Hart.
+The following year, Keri had another minor role in the action film "Riddick."
+In 2016, she returned to the big screen with a small part in the holiday film "Almost Christmas," which also featured Danny Glover, Gabrielle Union, and Mo'Nique.
+She landed her first supporting role the following year in the television movie "Love by the 10th Date."

 Hilson is an active philanthropist and has supported a variety of charitable causes.
-In 2010, she collaborated with Akon on his single "Oh Africa," and all of the song's proceeds were donated to underprivileged African youths.
-Later in 2010, she performed at a benefit concert to help support Haiti with the aftermath of a devastating earthquake, and she was one of the artists featured on a charity track "We Are the World 25 for Haiti."
-She has supported increased access and quality of education and has been active in raising awareness for HIV and AIDS.
+In 2010, she collaborated with Akon on his single "Oh Africa," and the song's proceeds were donated to underprivileged African youths.
+Later in 2010, she performed at a benefit concert to help support Haiti in the aftermath of a devastating earthquake, and she was one of the artists featured on a charity track "We Are the World 25 for Haiti."
+Keri has supported increased access and quality of education and has been active in raising awareness for HIV and AIDS.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.